JuliaAI/MLJ.jl/docs/src/performance_measures.md

 [LossFunctions.jl](https://github.com/JuliaML/LossFunctions.jl)
 library, overloaded to behave the same way as the built-in measures.

-To see list all measures, run `measures()`.
+To see the list of all measures, run `measures()`.
 Further measures for probabilistic predictors, such as proper scoring rules, and for constructing multi-target product measures, are planned.
-If you'd like to see measure added to MLJ, post a comment [here](https://github.com/JuliaAI/MLJBase.jl/issues/299).g
+If you'd like to see a measure added to MLJ, post a comment [here](https://github.com/JuliaAI/MLJBase.jl/issues/299).g

 *Note for developers:* The measures interface and the built-in